y3owk1n/dotmd.nvim/README.md

 You can also use the command `:DotMdOpen` to open files in **dotmd.nvim** directories.

+> [!note]
+> I'm still not entirely sure about the existence of this API.
+After the supports for `snacks.nvim`, `fzf-lua`, and `telescope.nvim` are added, this API seems like not entirely useful anymore, but let's see.

 ## 🎁 Goodies

 ### Summon your notes anywhere within a tmux session

-You can summon your notes anywhere within a tmux session in a floating pane by adding the following to your `~/.tmux.conf`:
+You can summon your notes anywhere within a `tmux session` in a floating/popup pane by adding the following to your `~/.tmux.conf`:

 > [!note]
 > Change `~/dotmd` to your dotmd root directory.